bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+OscarZulu is a command line in a web interface (which is funny in itself).
+The tool searches for a nickname on a number of sites: https://usercheck.oscarzulu.org/

 Domain Scanner.
 A powerful and flexible domain name availability checker written in Go.
 This tool helps you find available domain names based on various patterns and filters: https://github.com/xuemian168/domain-scanner

+BadDNS.
+Python cli tool for detecting domain/subdomain takeovers (all kinds).
+Check for dangling CNAME records, NS records, MX records.
+Enumerate subdomains by NSEC-walking.
+Check HTML content + TXT record content: https://github.com/blacklanternsecurity/baddns

 ----